Enterprise AI | | 24 min read

 The Best IT Workflows for AI Automation

-VolumeTickets, requests, incidents, and onboarding tasks happen often enough to measure.
+VolumeTickets, requests, incidents, onboarding tasks, and support questions happen often enough to measure.

-PatternCategories, assignments, fixes, and escalations repeat across the service desk.
+PatternCategories, fixes, routing rules, escalation paths, and known errors repeat across the service desk.

-DataITSM, identity, endpoint, asset, knowledge, and monitoring systems already hold context.
+DataITSM, identity, endpoint, asset, monitoring, knowledge, and observability systems already hold useful context.

-Strong candidates include service desk ticket triage, employee self-service, knowledge article recommendations, incident summarization, access request intake, onboarding and offboarding support, change request drafting, problem management, asset and software routing, vulnerability and patch prioritization support, and executive IT status reporting.
+Good first candidates include ticket triage, employee self service, knowledge recommendations, incident summarization, access request intake, onboarding support, change request drafting, problem management, asset routing, software request routing, vulnerability and patch prioritization support, and executive IT status reporting.

-Poor first candidates include high-risk autonomous system changes, security enforcement actions without review, production changes without approval, complex root cause decisions, or anything that grants privileged access without human validation.
+Poor first candidates include autonomous production changes, security enforcement without review, privileged access changes, complex root cause decisions, script execution, patch deployment, firewall changes, or anything that can break a system faster than a human can explain it.

 1. AI Service Desk Automation

-A practical AI service desk workflow should read the request, ask for missing information, classify category and urgency, search the knowledge base, draft a response or recommendation, route for human approval where needed, update the ITSM system, and improve the knowledge base from resolved cases.
+A practical AI service desk workflow should read the request, ask for missing information, classify category and urgency, identify related incidents, search approved knowledge, draft a response or recommendation, route for human approval where needed, update ITSM, and feed resolved cases back into the knowledge improvement backlog.

 2. AI Ticket Triage and Routing